SiliconLabs/Unify_HomeAssistant/readme.md

 ## Installation

+Two installation methods are available, through HACS or manually.

 ### HACS (recommended)

 Currently only custom repository is supported.
 To install:

 * Add [https://github.com/SiliconLabs/Unify_HomeAssistant](https://github.com/SiliconLabs/Unify_HomeAssistant) as a custom repository in the "Integration" category
 * Find the Unify integration and in install it by clicking "Download"
 * Restart Home Assistant

 In Home Assistant Integration section (Settings->Devices & Services->Integration):

 * Add MQTT Integration if not already installed and make sure it points to the Unify MQTT server
 * Unify Integration should be automatically discovered - click Configure

 ### Manual installation

 * Copy `this` folder to `custom_components` on your HA installation.
 If custom_components does not exist, create it in the root of the HA config folder, ie. same level as the `configuration.yaml` file.
 * In the Home Assistant UI add Unify integration or MQTT intrgration and setup the MQTT integration to use the Unify MQTT server.